hohaicongthuan/TECON/README.md

 ## HOW TO PLAY?

 The code in the repo is just a [Visual Studio](https://visualstudio.microsoft.com/) project that you can open with... well...
 [Visual Studio](https://visualstudio.microsoft.com/) (Visual Studio Community 2022 will work).
 Just build and run it, no dependencies are required.
-Also, I've included some a built binary file in the [`Release`](https://github.com/hohaicongthuan/TETRIS/releases) section so check that out if you don't wanna pull the repo and build it yourself or the project is failed to build.
+Also, I've included a built binary file in the [`Release`](https://github.com/hohaicongthuan/TETRIS/releases) section so check that out if you don't wanna pull the repo and build it yourself or the project is failed to build.

 Use arrow keys to control. <kbd>Space</kbd> to pause, <kbd>F</kbd> to select (if I remember it correctly). <kbd>Escape</kbd> to exit.